Chick Carter, Boy Detective: Inner Circle Club

 Followers of either or both of the Carter programs could join the Inner Circle club, which provided a membership card and a folder that contained background information on the casts of the two shows.
 Initially, membership was available only to listeners of WOR.

 Personnel

 Bill Lipton initially had the title role, with Leon Janney taking his place beginning July 3, 1944.
+Janney had been honorably discharged from the Army two weeks earlier, and Lipton was entering the Navy.
 Sisters Jean and Joanne McCoy played Sue, and Gilbert Mack played Tex.
 In supporting roles, (Neither Sue nor Tex had a last name on the program.)
 Bill Griffis played Rufus Lash, and Stefan Schnabel played the Rattler.
 Ken Powell was the announcer.
 Fritz Block directed and was one of the writers.
 Walter B. Gibson, Ed Gruskin, and Nancy Webb also wrote for the program.
 Charles Michelson was the producer.

 Unauthorized broadcasts

 In 1971, Charles Michelson, president of Charles Michelson Inc. (a program distributing company in New York) threatened to launch legal action against radio stations that were airing unauthorized broadcasts of Chick Carter or any of seven other old-time radio shows for which his company held the copyrights.
 He said that about 300 radio stations were broadcasting at least some of the series after having bought the rights to use them.
 In some cases, those stations had notified Michelson of other stations in their markets that were broadcasting the programs illegally.